seatable/seatable-scripts/manual/plugins/tables.md

 Arguments

-* tableId: Id value of the table
+* tableId: Id of the table

 Example